| Colombian

 not been confirmed as in central and northern America, but studies

-Chief Largo describes a Picará sacrifice
+are continuing in this area.
+SACRIFICIAL ROCK Chief Largo describes a Picará sacrifice

 as follows: "The victim, a prisoner, was laid on his back on the